 What is the difference between fajita and taco seasoning?

-This article on the differences between fajita and taco seasoning sums things up perfectly.
 In essence, they’re both very similar, but fajita seasoning tends to be more acidic (to mimic the taste of lime) and taco seasoning tends to have more of a tomato flavour.

 The differences I have made between the two is firstly to add slightly more onion powder in the taco seasoning.
 This is because I’ll almost always add fried onions to my fajitas and quesadillas, but rarely add them to my ground beef for tacos.